joelters/Website/index.markdown

 ---
 <img style="float: right;" src="main250.jpg">

 I am a PhD student at Universidad Carlos III de Madrid.
-I am currently visiting Brown University.
+I am on the job market this year 2023-2024.

 My research interests are: